jennaknudsen/cs3450-7even/docs/Prototypes.md

 As the migration runs, you should be able to see the various database entries populated.

+NOTE: If you see any error messages, be sure that Django is up-to-date on your computer.
+This project was created using Django version 3.1.2.

 ### Running the password changing webpage

 1. Change the working directory to `src/djangoserver_cs3450/` (same directory as the migration)